 \mypar{Operational semantics}

 We define in \cref{fig:reductions} a small-step operational semantics for untyped expressions with an abstract machine.
 We begin by defining a stack that stores the arguments of delayed operations along with their polarity: indices of lazy pair projections, arguments of function applications and continuations of let bindings of positive values.
-Finally, a command consists of an expression, a stack, an ambient list of resources interpreting the allocation monad and the current polarity.
+Finally, a command consists of an expression, a stack, a free-list of resources interpreting the allocation monad and the current polarity.

-We now define reduction rules: let bindings of negative expressions substitute them immediately, following the call-by-name convention, while let bindings of positive expressions push their continuation on the stack to first reduce the expression to a value.
+We now define reduction rules: let bindings of negative expressions perform the substitution them immediately, following call-by-name reduction, while let bindings of positive expressions push their continuation on the stack to first reduce the expression to a value.
 All rules that push arguments on the stack come with their dual rule that consumes the argument on the stack.
-Pattern match rules reduce instantly as only values can be the scrutinee.
-Finally, rules for constants $\New$ and $\Delete$ are the only ones that manipulate the ambient list of resources.
+Pattern-matching rules can reduce immediately as only values can be bound.
+Finally, rules for constants $\New$ and $\Delete$ are the only ones that manipulate the free-list of resources.

-If we interpret our previous program with the list of resources $r_0\cons r_1\cons l$, we obtain in particular the following reduction steps:
+If we interpret our previous program $p=(\ref{example-two-resources})$ with the list of resources $r_0\cons r_1\cons l$, we obtain in particular the following reduction steps:

 \mypar{Properties}